empobla/SideQuest/README.md

 ### SideQuest D&D Alpha
 This was the first release of SideQuest D&D. It was released August 4, 2020.
 This version of the website was not very popular and was in a primitively functional state.

+This release offered the following functionalities:
+- Announcement creation and display in homepage
+- Hero creation and modification
+- Story creation and modification
+- Character creation and modification
+- Spell creation and modification
+- Markdown text editor (pagedown)
+- PDF generation and display of character sheet
+- Superficial admin user management

+This release had the following problems:
+- DM had to create heroes for the users
+- Hero creation UI was non-intuitive and 100% manual
+- UI overall was ugly
+- Admin section was unintuitive and had very restricted functionality

 SideQuest D&D Alpha can no longer be found in this repository.

 <details>